-We keep our OCD articles anonymous.
+Some of our OCD articles are anonymous.
 Our aim is to help people understand how normal certain thoughts are, and to know that professional help can improve daily life.

 I wish my oven worked like a microwave.
 It pings when finished and that’s it.
 Sadly ovens have stayed in the past and it drives me crazy because of my oven checking OCD.

 I want to say that I think ovens are amazing.